Tengu712/sonic-boom/docs/grammar.md

 ### General

-All values are specified as numerical values between 0 and 255, except for the octave setting parameter.
+All values are specified as numerical values between 0 and 255.

 ### Note